pfitchen0/bare-bones-stm32g0xx/projects/blink/README.md

 2. Some MCUs (including our STM32G0xx parts) have internal ROM bootloaders that they will jump to depending on external pin strapping (like the BOOT0 & BOOT1 pins on STM32 MCUs).
 For example, if the BOOT0 pin is high, the MCU will set the PC register to an internal ROM address corresponding to a bootloader and start executing from there.

-3. But assuming a normal boot sequence to our FW, the MCU will start executing from a specific, fixed address in flash memory.
+3. But assuming a normal boot sequence to our firmware, the MCU will start executing from a specific, fixed address in flash memory.
 The MCU hardware will set the PC register to this fixed address upon reset. *This is where "startup" code is run*.

 4. Next, the SP (stack pointer) register needs to point to the start of the stack, which is typically the end of the RAM region - the stack grows down.
 Some MCUs do this in HW automatically (just like they do for the PC register), but others require doing this manually with a load register instruction.
 Once the stack pointer is set, we can start calling functions :).